-The second tab compares natural gas consumption in March 2012 and March 2013 by region.
-Again, this consumption mirrored the changes in natural gas generation, with all regions of the country, except for the Southeast, seeing decreases in natural gas consumption.
+The second tab compares natural gas consumption in September 2012 and September 2013 by region.
+This consumption pattern is consistent with changes in natural gas generation, with all regions of the country, except for Texas, seeing decreases in natural gas consumption.

 The third tab presents the change in the relative share of fossil fuel consumption by fuel type on a percentage basis, calculated using equivalent energy content (Btu).
 This highlights changes in the relative market shares of coal, natural gas, and petroleum.
-Coal increased its share of total fossil fuel consumption in all regions of the country at the expense of natural gas.
-In Florida, other fossil fuels (mainly oil) also cut into natural gas's share of total fossil fuel consumption.
+Except for Texas and the West, coal increased its share of total fossil fuel consumption in all regions of the country at the expense of natural gas.
+For the sixth month in a row, other fossil fuels in Florida (mainly oil) also cut into natural gas's share of total fossil fuel consumption.

-The fourth tab presents the change in coal and natural gas consumption on an energy content basis between March 2012 and March 2013 by region.
-Once again, the change in total fossil fuel use was very similar to the changes seen in total net generation in each region, with coal displacing natural gas in all regions of the country except for Florida and the Southeast.
+The fourth tab presents the change in coal and natural gas consumption on an energy content basis between September 2012 and September 2013 by region.
+Once again, the change in total fossil fuel use was very similar to the changes seen in total net generation in each region, with coal displacing natural gas in most regions of the country.

 Fossil Fuel Prices